 Sleeve-link excavated at West Point

-This sleeve-link was excavated in 1923 by the Field Exploration Committee from the refuse pit of the Revolutionary War barracks at West Point, a citadel in Orange County, New York built by the Continental Army in 1777.
-West Point was built to establish American control of the Hudson River, and to guard the Hudson Highlands from attack.
-The sleeve-link belonged to an officer, and may have been made in France and sent as part of military aid shipments.
+This sleeve-link was excavated in 1924 by the Field Exploration Committee from the refuse pit of the Revolutionary War barracks at West Point, a series of barracks and forts built in Orange County, New York by the Continental Army in 1777.
+West Point was built to establish control of the Hudson River.
+Decorated accessories such as sleeve-links were usually worn by officers.

 Due to ongoing research, information about this object is subject to change.